Did you ever wonder how in the world you would get those ugly algae and mildew stains off of your brick?

 - Recurring water-born stains (such as algae and mildew, or mineral deposits)

 - Below-grade masonry

 Water will soak into porous masonry and eventually destroy it.

 Porous masonry allows water to soak in.
 Absorbed water will eventually break down the brick and mortar particles.
-In freezing temperatures, the water expands and can separate layers of the brick (a condition known as “spalling”).
+In freezing temperatures, the water expands to ice and can separate layers of the brick (a condition known as “spalling”).

 Brick Doctor does not recommend sealers.

 “Sealers” are not recommended on veneer walls, as trapping moisture behind the wall could result, actually worsening this condition.
 In some cases, we may recommend a long lasting, breathable water repellent.

 If you need your brick or stone cleaned, repaired or waterproofed, the pros at Brick Doctor can help you.
 Whether we’re cleaning or waterproofing, Brick Doctor uses only proprietary chemicals designed specifically for treating masonry.